TAP: The Attention Patch for Cross-Modal Knowledge Transfer from Unlabeled Modality: Appendix

 \subsubsection{Dataset}

 {\bf Dataset Description:}

-MNIST dataset is a well-known dataset with $784$ pixel value features.
-We crop the upper half of images as the primary modality, which corresponds to the first $392$ features in the dataset, and the rest $392$ features form the lower images.
+MNIST is a well-known dataset with $784$ pixel value features.
+We crop the upper half of images as the primary modality, which corresponds to the first $392$ features in the dataset, and the other $392$ features form the lower half images.
 In this case, we know for sure that the two modalities are located in different spaces and carry complementary information.

-Activity dataset is an activity prediction dataset that predicts the status of a person through wearable physiological measurements.
-There are $151$ features for Thoracic Electrical Bioimpedance (TEB) readings and $208$ features for Electrodermal Activity (EDA) readings including $104$ for left arm readings and $104$ for right arm readings.
-The objective is to predict the activity that the subject is currently going through, including neutral, mental, emotional, and physical activities.
+Activity is an activity prediction dataset that predicts the status of a person through wearable physiological measurements.
+There are $151$ features for Thoracic Electrical Bioimpedance (TEB) readings and $208$ features for Electrodermal Activity (EDA) readings, including $104$ for left arm readings and $104$ for right arm readings.
+The objective is to predict the activity that the subject is going through, including neutral, mental, emotional, and physical activities.

-Crop dataset is a crop type prediction dataset that predicts the type of crop a land is growing using satellite and radar readings.
+Crop is a crop type prediction dataset that predicts the type of crop a land grows using satellite and radar readings.
 There are $76$ optical features collected with RapidEye satellites and $98$ radar features collected with the Unmanned Aerial Vehicle Synthetic Aperture Radar system.
 The labels contain seven crop types, including Corn, Peas, Canola, Soybeans, Oats, Wheat, and Broadleaf.

+Memotion 7K is a meme image and text caption dataset.
+This dataset has several prediction objectives, and we implement sentiment prediction in our simulation.
+For each meme image and its text caption, the instance can be labeled as very negative, negative, neutral, positive, and very positive.
+We treat the image dataset as the primary modality and the unlabeled text caption dataset as the secondary modality.